WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 We aim to get them to understand the conceptual parts on these weekly check-ins, so that they can work with the technical side of things at their own pace.

-There is also a Virtual Computing Drop-in as well as a Thursday meeting to talk more generally about careers and other skills.
+There is also a Virtual Computing Drop-in as well as a Thursday  to talk more generally about careers and other skills.

 ## What is the difference between data engineering, data analysis, and software engineering?